datobih/UiAssessment/README.md

 ## Libraries Used

-This project leverages the following libraries to enhance functionality and development efficiency.
+I used the following libraries when working on this project.

 **Jetpack Compose UI & Material Design:**